gnarzilla/edge.deadlight/README.md

 * **Blog / CMS Layer:** A static-first, markdown-driven content engine with optional dynamic features, deployed at the edge for minimal latency.
 * **Proxy Management Layer:** A real-time, multi-protocol proxy server controller with per-session, per-route configuration.
-* **Shared Library for the Deadlight Ecosystem:** A modular, edge-native library providing authentication, database models, UI components, and core utilities for the Deadlight ecosystem of applications
+* **lib.deadlight Shared Library:** A modular, edge-native library providing authentication, database models, UI components, and core utilities for the Deadlight ecosystem of applications
 * **Unified Deployment Pipeline:** CI/CD and configuration tooling optimized for Cloudflare Workers and container environments.
 * **Security by Default:** Strong isolation between content, application logic, and network-level routing.